 Anyone who is accepted into our Academy is expected to have their own laptop.
 In some instances, we will provide a laptop to those with extenuating circumstances.

 We have had a large number of engineers graduate our Academy on all pathways with little or no coding experience.
 The content is difficult, and you will need to work hard to build the knowledge quickly, but it is possible to start with zero experience and successfully graduate.
 A basic understanding of one or more programming languages is required for the software engineering programme.
+An understanding of the basics of Python is required for the data engineering programme.

 No, this is not possible due to the structure of our immersive training programmes.
 We will make exceptions on a case-by-case basis for religious holidays and family emergencies.